 Stem cutting is the fastest way to propagate this fast growing plant.
 Seeds are also available and you may start them indoors at least six weeks before the date of the last frost.
 Hottentot fig is a perennial plant in its chosen zones but also thrives as an annual in colder areas.
-The best temperature range for the succulent is between 40 and 100 F. (4 to 38 C.), but some protection from the sun’s scorching rays may be required in the higher temperature ranges.
+The best temperature range for the succulent is between 40 and 100 degrees F. (4-38 C.), but some protection from the sun’s scorching rays may be required in higher temperature ranges.

 Growing hottentot fig in planters prevents it from spreading in those areas where that is a concern.
-Freezing temperatures may cause the plant to die back, but it will resprout in spring in temperate area.
+Freezing temperatures may cause the plant to die back, but it will re-sprout in spring in temperate areas.

-An important part of hottentot fig cultivation in areas where it is a problem plant, is cutting back the plant in fall.
-This will keep it in a moderate habit, allows new leaves to burst forth, and prevents seeds from forming.
+An important part of hottentot fig cultivation in areas where it is a problem plant is cutting back the plant in fall.
+This will keep it in a moderate habit, allow new leaves to burst forth, and prevent seeds from forming.